Making your own fresh homemade pesto couldn’t be more simple. Here I’ll show you exactly how to make basil pesto in the tastiest way possible!

-2. Blender or Pestle and Mortar?
+Blender or Pestle and Mortar to make pesto?

-Preference goes to Pestle and Mortar.
+My personal preference goes to Pestle and Mortar.
 A blender with simply cut the ingredients into teeny weeny pieces, where a pestle and mortar will crush them, breaking down the cell walls and releasing the flavours.
 HOWEVER, you will still get tasty pesto in a blender.

 If using a Pestle and Mortar – start by crushing garlic with salt, this will form a paste.
 Then begin adding in your basil as much as you can at a time.
 Follow with your nuts and parmesan and crush to desired texture.
 Finish by mixing in your oil around 1 tbsp at a time to emulsify.

 If using a blender – mix your garlic with nuts to form the nutty texture.
 Add cheese and basil and blend until desired texture.
 Slowly pour in your oil as it’s blending to help emulsify better.
-A great trip is to rest some ice in the blender before hand, this will stop the basil from over heating and burning when blending.
+A great tip is to rest some ice in the blender before hand, this will stop the basil from over heating and burning when blending.

-4. Can you make it Vegan/Vegetarian?
+Can you make Pesto Vegetarian?

 You can buy vegetarian parmesan (make sure there’s no animal rennet in it) or use any other hard cheese.
 For a vegan option use nutritional yeast.

-5. How long can I store it for?
+How long can I store pesto for?